yugr/rust-slides/features/cons/panics/analysis.md

 Error handling approaches in other languages are different.
 Go is similar to Rust: exceptions exist (`panic` + `recover`) but not used for "normal" error handling.
-In Java and C# exceptions are the idiomatic way of error handling.
+In Java and C# exceptions are the idiomatic way of error handling (they are also handled more efficiently there due to lack of dtors, often begin a single jump within inlined method).
 Swift does not have any exception-like unwinding, just syntax sugared return codes.